-When you're shopping for lightbulbs, compare lumens to be sure you're getting the amount of light, or level of brightness, you want.
+When you're shopping for light bulbs, compare lumens to be sure you're getting the amount of light, or level of brightness, you want.
 The Lighting Facts Label will help.
-This new label will make it easy to compare bulb brightness, color, life, and estimated operating cost for the year.
+This label makes it easy to compare bulb brightness, color, life, and estimated operating cost for the year.

 Buy Lumens, Not Watts

-In the past, we bought lightbulbs based on how much energy, or watts, they use.
-Wouldn't it make more sense to buy lights based on how much light they provide?
+In the past, we bought light bulbs based on how much energy, or watts, they use.
+But now it makes more sense to buy lights based on how much light they provide.

-When you're shopping for lightbulbs, you can choose your next lightbulb for the brightness you want by comparing lumens instead of watts.
+When you're shopping for light bulbs, think about the brightness you want by comparing lumens instead of watts.
 A lumen is a measure of the amount of brightness of a lightbulb -- the higher the number of lumens, the brighter the lightbulb.